laravel/docs/homestead.md

 > **Warning**
 > You should only use these non-standard ports when connecting to the databases from your host machine.
 You will use the default 3306 and 5432 ports in your Laravel application's `database` configuration file since Laravel is running _within_ the virtual machine.

-<a name="create-databases"></a>
+<a name="creating-databases"></a>
-### Create databases
+### Creating Databases

-Homestead can automatically create the specified databases needed in your app.
-If a database service is running, during provisioning Homestead will make sure each database in the provided list is created if it doesn't already exist:
+Homestead can automatically create any databases needed by your application.
+If a database service is running during the provisioning process, Homestead will ensure each database in your `Homestead.yaml` configuration file is created if it doesn't already exist:

 ```yaml
 databases: